Hudson Valley: Agriculture

-The Hudson Valley has a long agricultural history, as it was settled with agriculture being its main industry.
+The Hudson Valley has a long agricultural history and agriculture was its main industry when the region was first settled.
 Around the 1700s, tenant farming was highly practiced.
 The farms' main products were grains (predominantly wheat), though hops, maple syrup, vegetables, dairy products, honey, wool, livestock, and tobacco were produced there.
 The region became the breadbasket of colonial America, given that the surrounding New England and Catskills areas were more mountainous and had rockier soils.
 In the late 1800s, most farms transitioned from tenant farming to being family-owned, with more incentive to improve the land.
 Grain production moved west to the Genesee Valley, and so Hudson Valley farms specialized, especially in viticulture, berries, and orchard cultivation.
 Agriculture began to decline in the 19th century, and rapidly declined in the 20th century.

 By the 1970s, the United States' culinary revolution began, and the Hudson Valley began to lead the farm-to-table movement, the local food movement, and sustainable agricultural practices.
 The fertile Black Dirt Region of the Wallkill and Schoharie valleys also began to be farmed.
 Dairy farms are predominant, though fruit, vegetable, poultry, meat, and maple syrup production are also common.
 Orchard cultivation is common in Orange, Ulster, Dutchess, and Columbia counties.